 - Stanford Law School, LL.M., International Economic Law, 2012, Fulbright Scholar

-- *Admitted in Egypt only; not engaged in the practice of law in D.C.; supervised by principals of the firm who are members of the D.C. bar
+- *Not engaged in the practice of law in D.C.; supervised by principals of the firm who are members of the D.C. bar